 Electra is on a mission to decarbonize aviation.
 That journey begins with a hybrid-electric, ultra-short takeoff and landing (eSTOL) aircraft.
-Enjoy the operational flexibility of a helicopter with the much better safety and economics of a fixed wing aircraft.
+It combines the operational flexibility of a helicopter with the safety and economics of a fixed wing aircraft.

-Blown lift is a special aerodynamic technique that multiplies lift to allow safe takeoffs and landings at slow speeds (think neighborhood driving speeds slow!) from spaces smaller than a soccer field.
-Whether flying from traditional airports or expanding into new markets, our aircraft makes community-friendly operations easy.
+Blown lift is a special aerodynamic technique that multiplies lift to allow safe takeoffs and landings at very slow speeds of only 35 mph.
+It takes very little distance to accelerate to this speed, such that Electra’s eSTOL can operate from spaces smaller than a soccer field.
+The quiet, electric propulsors make community-friendly operations easy, both when flying from traditional airports or expanding into new locations.

 There is no tilting of the wing or rotors.
 There is no hover and no transition phase.
 The aircraft flies on the wing from takeoff to landing.

 Clear fixed wing aircraft certification path under the FAA's FAR Part 23 and EASA's CS-23.
 Can be operated with a standard fixed wing pilot's license.

 With more than 1,600 aircraft pre-orders and options from over 35 key operators, Electra's eSTOL is trusted to revolutionize air mobility and provide a practical path to decarbonizing aviation.